 3. Capturing an Opponent’s Chip and Scoring

 - To capture an opponent’s chip, the taker chip must “jump” over its opponent’s chip diagonally and land on the empty white square adjacent to the opponent’s chip.
-Capturing a chip can be made by “jumping” diagonally forward or backward.
+A chip can be captured by “jumping” diagonally forward or backward.

 - Denying a capture is not allowed.